-Today, in our modern society we are all some sort of specialists and while we are good at our jobs, we don’t invest energy in learning new things such as preparedness skills.
+Today, in our modern society we are all some sort of specialists.
+While we are good at our jobs, we don’t invest energy in learning new things such as preparedness skills.
 There is a false feeling of knowledge that is spreading due to the information available in the online world.
 We think we know a lot about how the world is functioning, but in reality we don’t know anything.
 Just because we can Google about how something works or how is made, that doesn’t mean we know how to act upon that information.

 If we look back at our pioneer forefathers, we will discover that they had a range of practical skills that helped them survive even in the toughest environments.
 Most of them had the knowledge and skills to run various aspects of a working farm.
 Raising crops and animals was done with tools which nowadays are considered primitive.
 Even city folk had a variety of commonplace skills that we consider obsolete today.